aimms/how-to/Articles/599/599-Integrating-Python-Service-with-AIMMS-Client.rst

 AIMMS Integration
 -----------------

-The architecture of the AIMMS WebUI app regarding using this service :doc:`looks as follows<../561/561-openapi-overview>`
+The architecture of the AIMMS WebUI app, equipped with a generated OpenAPI library, regarding using this service :doc:`looks as follows<../561/561-openapi-overview>`:

 .. image:: images/client-server-openapi-lib.png
     :align: center